San Diego Drug Crime Attorney

 We will seek to have charges dismissed, or to achieve an acquittal if your case goes to trial, or negotiate with the prosecution for lesser charges and penalties.
 James N. Dicks has numerous years of experience in defending drug crimes.
 He has attended a wide variety of DUI classes and seminars to learn all there is to know about these crimes and uses that knowledge to help clients.

-Contact us right away to discuss your case.
+Contact us right away at (760) 630-2000 to discuss your case.
 We offer confidential consultations to discuss your options!